How to import Snowflake datasets into CARTO

 Importing your Snowflake dataset

-- If your Snowflake table contains two columns with longitude and latitude information, you can import the data by creating a Point GEOGRAPHY, converting it to WKT format and renaming it to
+- If your Snowflake table contains two separate columns with longitude and latitude information, you can import the data by creating a Point GEOGRAPHY and renaming it to

-When you have specified your SQL query and the name for your new dataset, the “RUN SQL QUERY” button becomes enabled.
-When you click this button, the next screen lets you specify the frequency for updating your CARTO dataset if you’d like to keep it in sync with the Snowflake table.
+- When you have specified your SQL query and the name for your new dataset, the “Run SQL Query” button becomes enabled.
+When you click this button, CARTO will verify the query syntax.
+If everything is OK, the next screen lets you specify the frequency for updating your CARTO dataset if you’d like to keep it in sync with the Snowflake table.

 - Finally, you must click the “CONNECT DATASET” button to begin the import operation.
 When the operation finishes, you will be presented with a preview of the dataset.
 From this screen you can directly create a map with your imported dataset.